Group Living Rules

 Congregate Living

-Congregate Living encompasses all uses with more people living together than allowed in a single household, but where some type of care is not required.
-This includes groups of persons who each have separate contracts or agreements with property owners, who do not jointly occupy the entirety of a dwelling unit, or who jointly occupy the entirety of a dwelling unit but who exceed the maximum number of adults permitted in a household as defined in the zoning code.
+Congregate Living encompasses all uses where people live together and do not function as a household, but where some type of care is not required.
+This includes groups of persons who each have separate contracts or agreements with property owners, who do not jointly occupy the entirety of a dwelling unit.
 Residents may share sleeping units, and may have shared cooking, bathroom and common areas, or some combination of personal and shared facilities, but do not necessarily occupy a dwelling unit jointly.
 Tenancy is arranged on a month-to-month or longer basis.

 For a complete definition, please refer to Section 11.12.2.2 of the Denver Zoning Code.